FabricMC/fabric-docs/contributing.md

 - Use inline `code` for file names, classes, and the like
 - Use title case for headings, which also need an anchor
 - Use descriptive labels for links, not "here"
-- Limit the amount of verbs per sentence
+- Limit the number of verbs per sentence
 - Avoid complex grammar: long sentences, passive voices...
 - Avoid specifying that the modded game is Minecraft